 such other form of security as the entity may agree to provide and as may be acceptable to SoCalGas.

+The entity may provide other forms of collateral to reduce the required security, if agreed to by SoCalGas at its sole discretion and in a form acceptable to SoCalGas.

+SoCalGas will treat all financial statements provided to it as confidential.

+Establishment of creditworthiness for the Core Aggregation Transportation and Contracted Marketer Transportation programs are covered in Rules 32 and 35, respectively.

 2.3 Place the Utility At-Risk for Unused [Storage] Resources